 While that’s often nerve-wracking, it’s also exciting.
 And what better reason to enjoy yourself than for putting a painful, difficult time behind you and heading towards something better?

 People have many ways they celebrate divorce.
 Some burn leftover mementos from their marriage.
-One company even sells miniature coffins so you can bury your wedding ring.
+There are miniature coffins so you can bury your wedding ring.
 It takes various forms, but let’s look at some of the positive, festive, and downright fun ways people celebrate divorce.

 1. Throw A Divorce Party

 So you want to celebrate divorce.
 What’s a celebration without a party?
-Odd are, you had one when you got married, why not have one when you end it?
+Odds are, you had a party when you got married, why not have one when you end it?
 And as you breathe a sigh of relief, it’s a great time to be surrounded by friends, loved ones, and well wishers.

 Others want an all-out rager that doesn’t end until the break of dawn or the cops show up.
 How you celebrate divorce depends on personal preference, but this type of thing has become commonplace.
 Party planners routinely field requests for everything from the subdued to the outrageous.

 2. Celebrate Divorce With A Cake

 You can even celebrate divorce with a custom divorce cake.
 After all, you can’t really throw a proper divorce party without a divorce cake, can you?
 Wedding cakes are such a symbolic part of marriage, divorce cakes a touch of poetic justice to the act of dissolving one.

 Just do a quick Google search and you’ll come up with more divorce cake ideas than you ever thought possible.
 You’ll find everything from simple sheet cakes with “Freedom” written in frosting to chocolate ball and chains and even monsters devouring cartoon exes.
 There must be a certain catharsis to literally biting your ex’s head off, even if it’s only a frosting version.